What Is the Clean Energy Industry Doing to Confront Racism?

 What’s being done

 Some companies are going public with specific commitments.
 This fall, the New York Power Authority, a state public power organization, presented its board with 10 racial justice commitments it developed with the American Association of Blacks in Energy (AABE).
 A more detailed plan will be discussed at NYPA's December board meeting.
-NYPA also recently signed an agreement with environmental justice and clean energy organizations to seek out ways to reduce reliance on natural gas-fired peaker plants located in low-income communities.
+NYPA also recently signed an agreement with environmental justice and clean energy organizations to seek out ways to reduce reliance on natural-gas-fired peaker plants located in low-income communities.

 In October, a new group of clean energy companies including Sol Systems and Cypress Creek Renewables assembled Renewables Forward, pledging to create a diversity and inclusion toolkit for the industry and donating $200,000 divided between the NAACP, the National Urban League and the Southern Poverty Law Center.

-While many of the energy justice advocates GTM spoke with viewed industry’s statements after the murder of George Floyd with healthy skepticism, these are the most public commitments many in the clean energy industry have made to date on anti-racism.
+While the energy justice advocates GTM spoke with viewed the industry’s statements after the murder of George Floyd with healthy skepticism, these are the most public commitments many in the clean energy industry have made to date on anti-racism.

 Now companies have to prove they can follow through.